Jersey Basketball Association

 - 5th Grade Boys in the Red Division are permitted to press the entire game.
 Girls all divisions and 5th Grade Boys in the White, Gold, & Blue Divisions may only press in the 4th Quarter.

-- At the 6th Grade Level, Boys in all division are allowed to press the entire game.
+- At the 6th Grade Level, Boys in the Red Division are permitted to press the entire game.
 Girls in All Divisions and Boys in White, Gold, and Blue Divisions can only press in the 2nd Half.

 - At the 7th, and 8th Grade Levels, Boys and Girls in ALL DIVISIONS are permitted to press the entire game.